Frequently Asked Questions

 https://app.mentaya.com/p/XBrfQznv0mNJT95aYoCf

-• I do offer a limited number of sliding scale spots on my calendar.
-The sliding scale fee is $75-105 per session.
+• I do offer a limited number of adjusted rate spots on my calendar.
+The adjusted rate fee scale between $150-200 per session.
 I do have us sign an agreement on the length of time, but am open to extending this long term in specific circumstances.
 If you are needing sliding scale, please reach out and inquire!

 • It depends!